So you’ve decided to open your home and heart to a child in need? Congratulations! You’ve made a wonderful decision.

 It can be a lot to process.
 The child’s past experiences can negatively impact their behavior, causing them to express their emotions or frustrations in inappropriate ways like throwing tantrums, violent outbursts, and acts of rebellion.

 Trauma can lead them to become depressed, mentally unstable, or affect them in a myriad of unhealthy ways.
-As a first-time foster parent, you need to educate yourself on trauma and how it changes the brain, so you can respond to the needs of your foster child and provide the best possible care for them as they attempt to recover from what they’ve been through.
+As a first-time foster carer, you need to educate yourself on trauma and how it changes the brain, so you can respond to the needs of your foster child and provide the best possible care for them as they attempt to recover from what they’ve been through.

 7. Don’t sweat the small stuff